mtlynch/mtlynch.io/content/notes/fuzzing-xpdf-nix/index.md

   - fuzzing
 ---

 Fuzz testing is a cool technique for finding bugs in software, especially security critical bugs.
-To fuzz test an application, you take a valid input like a file and then randomly mutate it to change values, add data, or blah.
-You then try opening the mutated file and seeing if it crashes.'

-One of the biggest challenges of fuzzing is how difficult it is to set up.
-I recently discovered that Nix greatly alleviates some pain points of fuzzing and allows you to get up and running quickly.

-## Why fuzzing is hard

-One of the biggest obstacles to fuzz testing is that it's a pain to set up.
-I've been trying to learn fuzzing, but all the tutorials I've found make it so hard to get a working setup.
+One of the biggest obstacles to fuzz testing is the difficulty of setting everything up.
+It turns out that you can use Nix to eliminate some crucial pain points from fuzz testing.

+If you have a Linux system with Nix installed, the following three commands will start a fuzzing session

 ```bash
 git clone https://gitlab.com/mtlynch/fuzz-xpdf.git && \